kiran-pyt/Custom-Resnet/README.md

 Uses this transform -RandomCrop 32, 32 (after padding of 4) >> FlipLR >> Followed by CutOut(8, 8)
 Batch size = 512
 Use ADAM, and CrossEntropyLoss
-Target Accuracy: 90%
-NO score if your code is not modular.
-Your collab must be importing your GitHub package, and then just running the model.
-I should be able to find the custom_resnet.py model in your GitHub repo that you'd be training.
-Once done, proceed to answer the Assignment-Solution page.